 To tell if your family needs boundaries, look at how you speak with your loved one with an addiction.
 Do you:

-- Walk on eggshells in the hope that you won’t get into an argument or fight?
+- Walk on eggshells hoping you won’t get into an argument or fight.

 These are all signs that boundaries need to be set.